Volkswagen Up! GTI: Men and women behaving badly07 September 2018

 Recently I chucked it (mostly) safely around the Millbrook Proving Ground in Bedfordshire to find out what it was really like…

-The regular Volkswagen Up is a handsome little car which combines cheekiness and sophistication in one quite stylish package.
-The GTI’s sportier visual treatment adds even more appeal.
-The fancy ‘Oswald’ black diamond-turned 17-inch alloy wheels are unique to the GTI, as are the go-faster stripes down the lower sides of the car.
+The fancy ‘Oswald’ black diamond-turned 17-inch alloy wheels can only be found on the GTI, as are the go-faster stripes down the lower sides of the car.
 The rear roof spoiler is said to apply extra downforce to the rear wheels.
 Perhaps, but it certainly looks the part.

 Even the less astute will notice the generous application of GTI badging mounted around the car.
 Owners can choose from four paint colours: non-metallic ‘Tornado Red’ is the standard no-cost colour, but those wanting their Up GTI in white, silver or black will pay extra as they also will for a contrasting black roof.

-In addition, there is a unique honeycomb grille with its iconic red pinstripe, rear privacy glass and red front brake calipers.
+In addition, there is a unique honeycomb grille with its iconic red pinstripe, rear privacy glass and red front brake callipers.
 Overall, the application of the traditional VW GTI aesthetic is tastefully executed.

 Being a Segment A city car, the VW Up GTI isn’t blessed with a lot of boot space, but the available 251 litres is more than sufficient for a couple of flexible weekend bags or a weekly supermarket shop.
-The rear seats can be folded forward to provide more space for carrying occasional bulky items.
+The rear seats can be folded forward to provide more space for carrying occasional bulky items though if needed.

 The Up GTI comes with exactly the same safety spec as every other VW Up.
-That means just four airbags – twin front and side – but the side ‘bags also extend upwards, so they also cover the same area that a curtain airbag would, which may be handy.
+That means just four airbags – twin front and side – but the side ‘bags also extend upwards, so they cover the same area that a curtain airbag would.